flan/SillyTavern-Docs/Usage/World_Info/global.md

 Content: Rufus is a dog.
 ```

 Next, suppose the text "Bessie saw her friend playing in the field." is part of your [scan-buffer](#scan-depth).
 When this happens, *both* entries will be activated because "Bessie" activated the "bessie" entry and it activated the "rufus" entry.
-Now your LLM knows that Bessie's friend in the field is most likey a dog, letting it tell a more coherent story.
+Now your LLM knows that Bessie's friend in the field is most likely a dog, letting it tell a more coherent story.

 ## Case-sensitive keys

 > Can be overridden on a per-entry basis.

-This makes [Keyword](#keywords) matching more strict, requiring that words match exactly in terms of capitalisation.
+This makes [Keyword](./worldinfo.md#keywords) matching more strict, requiring that words match exactly in terms of capitalization.

 This is mostly useful if your keys are proper nouns within your chat, like the names of important people or cities.
 It is likely quite unhelpful if your chat takes the form of text-message exchanges.

-For example, when this setting is active, `rose` will *not* match `Rose` becuse `'r' != 'R'`.
+For example, when this setting is active, `rose` will *not* match `Rose` because `'r' != 'R'`.

 ## Match whole words

 > Can be overridden on a per-entry basis.

-This makes [Keyword](#keywords) matching more strict, requiring that each keyword matches a word in the input based on common word-boundary markers (spaces, periods, hyphens).
+This makes [Keyword](./worldinfo.md#keywords) matching more strict, requiring that each keyword matches a word in the input based on common word-boundary markers (spaces, periods, hyphens).

 This is usually a good idea because `cat` likely shouldn't match `concatenate`.

-If you want to match words that start or end with a certain sequence of characters, consider [regular expressions](#regular-expressions-regex-as-keys).
+If you want to match words that start or end with a certain sequence of characters, consider [regular expressions](./worldinfo.md#regular-expressions-regex-as-keys).

 *Important: this setting is often incompatible with languages that don't use whitespace to separate words (e.g. Japanese, Chinese).
 If you write entries in these languages, it is advised to turn it off.*